U2UTraining/katacoda-scenarios/hello-world/step2.md

     - containerPort: 8080
 </pre>

-It uses a simple image that receives HTTP requests and sends back the name of the pod it runs on.
+It uses a simple image that receives HTTP requests and sends back a version and the name of the pod it runs on.

-To deploy this pod on the cluster, you need to use the **create** command:
+To deploy this pod on the cluster, you need to use the **create** command.
+This might take a few seconds to complete.

 `kubectl create -f pod.yaml`{{execute}}